 Similarly if someone else will be coming in to feed or walk them while you’re not available, it would be best to start that while you’re still there: this will help reassure your pets and minimise their stress and feelings of abandonment.

 If you’re going to be away from your pets for long periods, you should be ready for them to have issues with attachment.
-Unexpected long periods of loneliness can cause stress and anxiety for social creatures like dogs that rely on having you around.
+Unexpected long periods of loneliness can cause stress and anxiety for social creatures like dogs that rely on having you around, cbd for dogs anxiety might be the right choice for your furry friend.
 Even some cats cope badly with long periods alone.

 The key is to build up your pets’ resilience gradually over time.
 Leave them alone for first minutes, then an hour, then multiple hours, making a big fuss of them when you return.
 This will address their fear that they’ve been abandoned when you walk out of the door and reassure them that you’ll be coming back.